tpope/vim-sensible/README.markdown

 Feel free to ask a question if you're not sure why I've set something, as I haven't put much effort into documenting that.

-I'm a stickler for [commit messages][], so if you send me a pull request with so much as superfluous period in the subject line, I will close it without so much as a second thought, and save my precious attention for someone who can actually follow directions.
+I'm a stickler for [commit messages][], so if you send me a pull request with so much as a superfluous period in the subject line, I will close it without so much as a second thought, and save my precious attention for someone who can actually follow directions.

 [GitHub issues]: http://github.com/tpope/vim-sensible/issues
 [commit messages]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html